puppetlabs-toy-chest/puppetwash/README.md

         - script: '/path/to/puppetwash/puppet'
     ```

-4. Configure one of more puppet infrastructures in `~/.puppetwash,yaml` - see `puppetwash.example.yaml`:
+4. Configure one of more Puppet infrastructures in `~/.puppetwash,yaml` - see `puppetwash.example.yaml`:

     ```yaml
     my_pe_instance: